sdharshraj/sdharshraj.github.io/_posts/2018-04-29-sending-proactive-messaging-in-chatbot-using-microsoft-bot-framework.md

 ---
 title: Sending proactive messaging in Chatbot using Microsoft bot framework
-date: 2018-04-29 14:15:26 +0530
+date: 2018-04-29 08:45:26 +0000
 comments: 'true'
+tags:
+- sending proactive messaging in chat bot
+- proactive messaging
+- microsoft bot framework
-tags: [sending proactive messaging in chat bot, proactive messaging, microsoft bot framework, proactive messaging using azure function and queue]
+- proactive messaging using azure function and queue
 description: A tutorial on how to send proactive messaging in chatbot using microsoft bot framework, azure function, azure storage and directline.
 ---